 Clutch your pearls and contain your shock: gender inequality is still a problem in America.

 Hear that?
 That was the sound of a thousand MRAs rushing to the comments to tell me gender inequality is a myth.

 - The Mommy Track.
-Women, even when they are employed, are generally the primary caretakers of children.
-Working mothers have always been punished—whether inadvertently or not—by a lack of flexibility, legal protections, and allowances for raising children.
+Women, even when employed, are generally the primary caretakers of children.
+Working mothers have always faced punishment—whether inadvertently or not—by a lack of flexibility, legal protections, and allowances for raising children.
 It’s not that employers necessarily booted mothers out of the workforce… they simply didn’t bother to create a work environment with the needs of working mothers in mind.
 Mandatory paid maternity leave is not a thing in the United States.
-Neither is subsidized day care in most circumstances, or flexible work hours, or on-site childcare, or any of a dozen other measures that would make it possible for women to successfully balance employment and motherhood.
+Neither is subsidized day care in most circumstances.
+Nor flexible work hours, or on-site childcare, or any of a dozen other measures that would make it possible for women to successfully balance employment and motherhood.

 - Domestic violence.
 Women are disproportionately the victims of domestic violence at the hands of their male partners.
 Whether that violence is physical, emotional, or financial, many women have little legal recourse.
 And those who do manage to escape their abusers often find themselves at greater risk of physical harm or even murder.

 Insert obligatory link to the National Domestic Violence Hotline here.
 Stay safe and reach out for help, my lambs.